doveletter/.github/profile/README.md

 ![subscription](https://github.com/user-attachments/assets/33186875-48a4-4b47-9aa6-69940eff9a07)

 Lastly, I greatly appreciate your subscription to Dove Letter.
-I hope you learn and find as much inspiration as possible.
+Hope you learn and find as much inspiration as possible with Dove Letter.